javacc/javacc-8/docs/documentation/grammar.md

 A regular expression production starts with a specification of the lexical states for which it applies (the [lexical state list](#lexical_state_list)).
 There is a standard lexical state called `DEFAULT`.
 If the lexical state list is omitted, the regular expression production applies to the lexical state `DEFAULT`.

-Following this is a description of what kind of regular expression production this is (see [regexpr_kind](#regexpr_kind)).
+Following this is the kind of regular expression production this is (see [regexpr_kind](#regexpr_kind)).

 After this is an optional `[IGNORE_CASE]`.
 If this is present, the regular expression production is case insensitive - it has the same effect as the `IGNORE_CASE` option, except that in this case it applies locally to this regular expression production.

-This is then followed by a list of regular expression specifications that describe in more detail the lexical entities of this regular expression production.
+This is then followed by a list of [regular expression specifications](#regexpr_spec) that describes in more detail the lexical entities of this regular expression production.

+There can be zero, one or more than one regular expression production for the same kind, and the same for any combination of lexical states.
+However users are encouraged to cleanly group regular expression specifications by kinds and lexical state lists to ease the grammar readability and understanding.

 <br>